PayNearMe Review

 Compliance Context

-PCI DSS v4.0 Level 1 Service Provider — the highest tier, recertified annually by a QSA.
+PCI DSS v4.0 Level 1 Service Provider, the highest tier, recertified annually by a QSA.
 SOC 1 and SOC 2 reports issued annually.
 NACHA audit annual.
 Money transmitter licenses in 48+ US states (PayNearMe MT, Inc. and PayNearMe Financial, Inc.), New York DFS-licensed, BBB A+ accredited since October 2016.
-Fraud prevention runs through the Accertify partnership (Accertify is a wholly-owned American Express subsidiary) — announced October 2023, specifically targeting withdrawal-side fraud which is the dominant fraud vector in iGaming.
+Fraud prevention runs through the Accertify partnership, announced October 2023, specifically targeting withdrawal-side fraud which is the dominant fraud vector in iGaming.
+Accertify was a wholly-owned American Express subsidiary at the time of the integration; Accel-KKR completed its acquisition of Accertify from Amex in May 2024 for approximately $530M, so the Amex subsidiary characterization no longer applies.
 Plus 3D Secure, velocity rules, BIN analysis, device fingerprinting.
-Tokenization vault is PCI-scoped.
-The compliance posture is genuinely strong for US-regulated work.
-The gap, again: no EU/UK regulator on file because no European business.
+The tokenization vault is PCI-scoped.
+The compliance posture is strong for US-regulated work.
+The gap, again: no EU/UK regulator on file because there is no European business.

 About PayNearMe: Company Background